akruszewski/gibl/manuscript/chapter2.md

 The language is used in a variety of contexts such as scripting, general-purpose programming, computer science education, and research.
 It has been used for commercial projects.
 One notable example is the Hacker News website, which runs on Arc, a programming language developed in Racket.
 Racket is also used to teach students algebra through game development.

 Scheme, the programming language from which Racket was influenced and based upon, was created in the 1970s at the MIT by Guy L. Steele and Gerald Jay Sussman.
 Scheme is widely used by a number of schools, as a programming language in introductory courses for computer science.

-TODO: Move before?
-In our opinion, building a cryptocurrency (or anything, for that matter) in Racket will imply that you can do the same in most other languages with ease.
-This programming language favors function composition, and we will see further in the book the interesting properties that composition offers and how easily we can update and refactor our code.

 There are two main approaches to work with Racket: